 No Copay Adjustment Policy: The $500 coupon will count toward the patient’s annual deductible: $2,000 - $500 = $1,500.
 The patient is responsible only for the remaining $1,500 before reaching the deductible.

 With Copay Adjustment Policy: The $500 coupon will not count toward the patient’s deductible: $2,000 - $0 = $2,000.
 The patient has to pay the full $2,000 before satisfying the annual deductible.

-As of fall 2021, laws in 12 states and Puerto Rico address the use of copay adjustment programs by insurers or PBMs by requiring any payment or discount made by or on behalf of the patient be applied to a consumer’s annual out-of-pocket cost-sharing requirement.
+As of spring 2022, laws in 14 states and Puerto Rico address the use of copay adjustment programs by insurers or PBMs by requiring any payment or discount made by or on behalf of the patient be applied to a consumer’s annual out-of-pocket cost-sharing requirement.

 The Centers for Medicare and Medicaid Services in both 2020 and 2021 issued a final rule in the Notice of Benefit and Payment Parameters on the issue of copay adjustment programs.
 Running contrary to recent state action, the rule allows health plans to use copay adjustment programs and defers to state law on their regulation.